gzgracez/CS-109A-Final-Project/docs/conclusions.md

 From these results we can see that there are two tiers of performance.
 The lowest performing models include the: baseline logistic regression, regression with quadratic terms, kNN, and logistic regression with L2 regularization.
 With the exception of these four models all the other ones perfrom somewhere betwen 88% to 93% on their test set accuracy measures.
 The best performing model is constructed by boosting a decision tree classifier.
 The accuracy attained by this model is 93.0%.

 ## Future Work
+In the future, we can repeat this analysis on the playlists of others to find the best performing model.